stellfoundry/gx-ai/README.md

 ```

 Sample input files for standard benchmark cases are provided in the `benchmarks` directory.
-For example, to run the linear adiabatic-electron cyclone base case benchmark,
+For example, to run a linear ITG adiabatic-electron miller geometry benchmark,
-navigate into the `benchmarks/linear/cyclone_ae/` directory, and execute
+navigate into the `benchmarks/linear/ITG/` directory, and execute
 ```
-$ ../../../gx cyclone_ae.in
+$ ../../../gx itg_miller_adiabatic_electrons.in
 ```
-Diagnostic output will be printed to the screen, and also to the `cyclone_ae.nc` NetCDF output file.
+Diagnostic output will be printed to the screen, and also to the `itg_miller_adiabatic_electrons.nc` NetCDF output file.

 ## Citing GX